dalayne95/mod-1-project-darian-trey/README.md

 Trey Younce and Darian Madere

 Goals
-- determine which genre of movie makes the most money and which genre has the highest ratings
+- determine which genre of movie generates the largest amount of net profit and which genre has the highest ratings

-Responsabilities
+Responsibilities
 Darian:
 - make project work plan
 - clean tmdb.movies.csv